anthony-chao/Nothin-but-Treble/README.md

 # :musical_score: Nothin' but Treble: A Treblesome Music Sheet
+Link to the live site: https://anthony-chao.github.io/Nothin-but-Treble/

 ## Background
-Treble Sheet is an app that allows users to drag notes onto a music sheet and play said notes.
-Users will have the ability to choose between different notes, type of notes, and instruments.
-This is an opportunity to learn how to practice reading and writing music by visually adding notes to a music sheet, and hearing the actual result.
+Nothin' but Treble is a music sheet app where users are able to drag quarter notes onto a music sheet, and have the notes played.
+Users will have the ability to select between different instruments to render the music.
+This is an interactive demo for users to learn the basics of writing music.

 ## Functionality & MVPs
 In Treble Sheet, users will be able to:
 * Drag and drop notes on to the music sheet
+* Select which instrument they want to play the music
-* Play the music sheet using where each note is placed and what type of note it is
+* Play the music sheet depending on which instrument the user selected and where each note is placed
-* Add, delete or reset music bars
-* Learn how to read notes in Treble clef using built-in hover functionality
+* Rename their own masterpiece!

 In addition, this project will include:
 * Instructions on how to use Treble Sheet